IBMStreams/streamsx.kafka/_docs/206-user_using_kerberos_authentication.md

 IBM Streams uses the IBM JSSE2 security provider.
 This must be taken into account when setting up the JAAS configuration as part of the consumer or producer configuration.
-The properties for the security configuration of consumers and producers are the same.
-Their values can be different when different principals and keytab files are used.
+The properties for the security configuration of consumers and producers are the same, but their values can be different when different principals and keytab files are used.
 The term *Kafka properties* will be used interchangeably with both configurations.
 A Kafka property can span several lines in a property file.
 In this case, a line must be terminated with backslash.